BuoyantIO/gateway-api-workshop/README.md

 <!-- @wait_clear -->

-Finally, we'll add a timeout that lets the GUI decide what to do if the face service itself takes too long.
-When the GUI sees a timeout talking to the face service, it will just keep showing the user the old data for awhile.
+Finally, we'll add a timeout for the GUI's calls to `face` itself.
+We'll do this a bit differently: when the GUI sees a timeout talking to the face service, it will just keep showing the user the old data for awhile.
 There are a lot of applications where this makes an enormous amount of sense: if you can't get updated data, the most recent data may still be valuable for some